kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 to the Cluster API core controllers.
 The canonical way to do so is via a `ClusterRole` resource with the [aggregation label] `cluster.x-k8s.io/aggregate-to-manager: "true"`.

-The following is an example ClusterRole for a `FooMachine` resource in the `infrastructure.foo.com` API group:
+The following is an example ClusterRole for a `FooMachinePool` resource in the `infrastructure.foo.com` API group:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1